Vehrik/FarOut/Characters/3-Traits.md

 ### DAMAGE(D)
 #### COST: 2 Splice Points / 1 D

-    This value is used to determine the Damage dealt by this Trait OR its products whenever it contacts a Creature.
-You must decide on the first point of Damage bought whether the Trait deals damage with projectiles or by virtue of its form.
+    This value is used to determine the Damage dealt by this Mutation OR its products whenever it contacts a Creature.
+You must decide on the first point of Damage bought whether the Mutation deals damage with projectiles or by virtue of its form.
 This Damage may either be Force, Fire, Frost, Poison, or Electric Damage.